 CODE OF CIVIL PROCEDURE IN THE CAYMAN ISLANDS

 This article will provide guidance on the Code of Civil Procedure in the Cayman Islands.
 The legal system of the Cayman Islands is based on common law.
 A trial consists of written briefs and oral debates, both adversarial.
 The Legislative Assembly of the Cayman Islands enacts primary legislation, secondary legislation builds on primary legislation, and judicial precedent provides residual common law.
+Click Here for information on the Code of Civil Procedure in the Cayman Islands.

 BACKGROUND

 The Grand Court Rules, which are in effect for most high-stakes cases in the Cayman Islands, are very similar to the Rules of the Supreme Court, which were in effect for High Court cases in England until the introduction of the Civil Procedure Rules in 1999.
+Click here for information on How Rush Process Service Can Expedite Your Case.

 THE COURT SYSTEM IN THE CAYMAN ISLANDS

 The Summary Court has jurisdiction over petitions for affiliation and maintenance and civil cases with a value of up to KYD20,000.
 However, the Grand Court is the highest in the land and handles appeals from the Summary Court and other quasi-judicial bodies.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 FILINGS AND PROCEEDINGS IN THE COURTS

 The Grand Court keeps a public registry of all writs, originating summonses, originating motions, and originating petitions filed with the court.
 The court file for a given action contains all papers submitted by the parties to that proceeding, including summonses, pleadings, affidavits, witness statements, and written arguments.
 By default, the public cannot see this document.
-However, anybody in the general public may submit a request to the court for permission to see or copy any document in the court's file.
+However, anybody in the general public may submit a request to the court for permission to visit or copy any document in the court's file.

 Any document or portion thereof submitted with the court may be sealed from public view at the request of a party to the proceedings.
 The decision to seal documents is not taken lightly and must be supported by evidence.
-However, the court has extensive expertise in sealing petitions and often seals important papers when the circumstances warrant.
+However, the court has extensive expertise in sealing petitions and often seals essential papers when the circumstances warrant.

 PRE-ACTION CONDUCT IN THE CAYMAN ISLANDS